 And just as the High Holidays mark for each of us the passage of time, it is this place — this building, these people, this set of timeless traditions and values — that marks the roots of who we are as individuals.

-Beth El connects us to each other, and to ourselves.
+Congregation Beth El Fairfield connects us to each other, and to ourselves.